GoogleChrome/web.dev/src/site/content/en/secure/what-is-mixed-content/index.md

 ---
 layout: post
-title: Why is mixed content
+title: What is mixed content
 authors:
+  - johyphenel
-  - kaycebasques
+  - rachelandrew
 date: 2019-09-07
-updated: 2020-09-08
+updated: 2020-09-16
 description: >
-  Mixed occurs when initial HTML is loaded over a secure HTTPS connection, but other resources are loaded over an insecure HTTP connection.
+  Mixed content occurs when initial HTML is loaded over a secure HTTPS connection, but other resources are loaded over an insecure HTTP connection.
 tags:
   - security